Wittmer Infanterie

 Service during the War

-Somewhere between August 23 and September 6 1757, the regiment joined the Army of Saxony, led by Soubise, in the area of Erfurt and Eisenach.
-On September 27, it is brigaded with Touraine Infanterie under M. de Waldner in the first line of the left wing of the Franco-Imperial Army.
-On November 5, under the comte de Lorges, it took part to the battle of Rossbach where it was placed in the second line of the centre.
-At the end of the year, it took its winter quarters in Offenbach in Hessen.
+Somewhere between August 23 and September 6, 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach for the planned reconquest of Saxony.
+On September 27, it was brigaded with Touraine Infanterie under M. de Waldner in the first line of the left wing of the Franco-Imperial Army.
+On November 5, under the Comte de Lorges, it took part in the disastrous Battle of Rossbach where it was placed in the second line of the centre.
+In this battle, it lost Lieutenants Prebel , Appenthal and Buren, killed; Lieutenant-Colonel Paraviccini, Commandant Galatti, Captains Perrier, Suriet, Bize, Zinck, Reynold, and 6 lieutenants wounded.
+At the end of the year, it took its winter-quarters in Offenbach in Hessen.

-In March 1758, when the Allies launched their surprise offensive, the regiment retreated towards Düsseldorf and Deutz with the bulk of Broglie's army.
+In March 1758, when the Allies launched their surprise winter offensive in western Germany, the regiment retreated towards Düsseldorf and Deutz with the bulk of Broglie's Army.
 It passed the Rhine on April 3 and 4.
-In the first days of June 1758, as a French army prepared for an offensive in Hesse, the regiment was part of a detachment under the command of Broglie who followed up Ysenburg during his retreat.
-By July, it had joined Soubise's army assembling near Friedberg in Hesse.
-On July 23 1758, the regiment took part to the battle of Sandershausen where it was placed in the first line of the right wing and was engaged against the Hessian units occupying the Ellenbach woods.
-In the morning of September 27, the regiment entered into Kassel to prevent its capture by an Allied army under the command of Oberg.
-On October 10, it was present at the battle of Lutterberg where it was placed in the centre of the second line.
+In the first days of June, as a French army prepared for an offensive in Hesse, the regiment was part of a detachment under the command of Broglie who followed up Ysenburg during his retreat.
+By July, it had joined Soubise's Army assembling near Friedberg in Hessen.
+On July 23, the regiment took part in the Combat of Sandershausen where it was placed in the first line of the right wing and was engaged against the Hessian units occupying the Ellenbach Woods.
+In the morning of September 27, the regiment entered into Kassel to prevent its capture by an Allied Army under the command of Oberg.
+On October 10, it was present at the Battle of Lutterberg where it was placed in the centre of the second line.

 Uniform